mobizt/FirebaseClient/README.md

 ## App Initialization

 The Firebase app (`FirebaseApp`) is the main authentication and access token handler class in this library.
-All Firebase services Apps will take the authentication data called app token (`app_token_t`) that maintains by Firebase app, and use as the access key or bearer token while processing the request.
+All Firebase services Apps will take the authentication data called app token (`app_token_t`) that maintains by Firebase app, and was used as the access key or bearer token while processing the request.

 The `FirebaseApp` class constructor accepts the user auth data (`user_auth_data`) which is the struct that holds the user input sign-in credentials and token.